Temp Mail Logo

 What does the pct= tag do in DMARC?

 The pct= tag specifies what percentage of non-authenticating messages the policy should be applied to.
-For example, pct=10 means only 10% of failing messages are quarantined or rejected — the rest pass through as if the policy were 'none'.
+For example, pct=10 means only 10% of failing messages are quarantined or rejected.
+The rest pass through as if the policy were 'none'.
 This allows gradual rollout of stricter policies.
 Once monitoring confirms no legitimate email is failing, increase pct to 100.
 Start with pct=10 and double it each week as you confirm authentic senders are passing authentication.

 Why does my DMARC record show 'none' policy?